awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_xilinx.md

 1. On **Create Boot Image**, choose **Create Image**\.
 On **Override Files**, choose **OK** to overwrite the existing `aws_demos.bif` and generate the `BOOT.bin` file at `projects/xilinx/microzed/xsdk/aws_demos/BOOT.bin`\.

-### Run the Amazon FreeRTOS Demo Project<a name="xilinx-run"></a>
+### Run the FreeRTOS Demo Project<a name="xilinx-run"></a>

-To run the Amazon FreeRTOS demo project, you can boot your MicroZed board from a MicroSD card or from QSPI flash\.
+To run the FreeRTOS demo project, you can boot your MicroZed board from a MicroSD card or from QSPI flash\.

-As you set up your MicroZed board for running the Amazon FreeRTOS demo project, refer to the diagram in [Set Up the MicroZed Hardware](#xilinx-setup-hardware)\.
+As you set up your MicroZed board for running the FreeRTOS demo project, refer to the diagram in [Set Up the MicroZed Hardware](#xilinx-setup-hardware)\.
 Make sure that you have connected your MicroZed board to your computer\.

-#### Boot the Amazon FreeRTOS Project from a MicroSD Card<a name="xilinx-build-boot-sd"></a>
+#### Boot the FreeRTOS Project from a MicroSD Card<a name="xilinx-build-boot-sd"></a>

 Format the MicroSD card that is provided with the Xilinx MicroZed Industrial IoT Kit\.